wp-plugins/shortpixel-image-optimiser/readme.txt

 * **Both lossy and lossless optimisation:** you can choose between the two types of compression.
 Lossy for photographs.
 Lossless for technical drawings, clip art and comics.
 * **Up to 90% compression rate:** with lossy compression images that were 3MB can crunch to 307Kb, with no before/after differences.
-* **Supported formats:** JPG, PNG, GIF (including animated): optimisation applies to JPG, PNG and static GIF.
-NEW UPDATE: we introduced optimisation for animated GIFs.
+* **Supported formats:** JPG, PNG, PDF, both static and animated GIFS.
+NEW UPDATE: we recently introduced optimisation for PDFs.
 * **Backup and restore originals:** if you ever want to return to the original version, images are automatically stored in a backup folder on your hosting servers.
 * **Bulk image optimisation:** Crunch your image gallery, and downsize your website.
 This feature may take up to several hours, depending on the number and size of existing images.